top of page

 🌥 SAD vs. “Winter Blues”: What’s the Difference?

-It’s easy to assume low mood in winter is normal, but understanding the difference helps you know when to seek support.
+It’s easy to assume that a low mood in winter is normal, but understanding the difference helps you know when to seek support.

 The Winter Blues